Beit Ur al-Tahta

 Beit Ur al-Tahta (بيت عور التحتى, lit.
 "Lower house of straw") is a Palestinian village located in the central West Bank, in the Ramallah and Al-Bireh Governorate of the State of Palestine.
-According to the Palestinian Central Bureau of Statistics, Beit Ur at-Tahta had a population of 4,372 inhabitants in mid-2007.
+According to the Palestinian Central Bureau of Statistics, Beit Ur at-Tahta had a population of 5,040 inhabitants in 2017.

 Location and geography

 Beit 'Ur at Tahta is located 11.4 km west of Ramallah.
 It is bordered by Beit Ur al Fauqa to the east, Deir Ibzi to the east and north, Saffa and Beit Sira to the west, and Kharbatha al Misbah to the south.

 The old center of Beit Ur al-Tahta is located in the southern part of the village, while the northern part is marked by wide terraces and is the site of several of the village's archaeological pieces.
 The total area of the village is 5,653 dunams, of which 773 dunams were built-up areas.